 If you choose this strategy, you need to ensure that it’s something worth fighting for, like a bonus, extra days off or even a paid weekend getaway.

 Occasionally, an employee will appear lazy because they are merely bored within their job role and aren’t given any tasks that motivate them anymore.
-If this is the case, you should review their responsibilities and give them additional duties.
+A bored employee will never progress or make an effort.
+By giving them additional responsibilities to keep them entertained, you should see an increase in their productivity.
 This doesn’t necessarily mean that you need to increase their salary immediately or change their job title, though.

 At this stage, the employee will feel valued within the company and motivated to show that they can do more and feel important.